websanco/liferay-learn/docs/dxp/7.x/en/process-automation/forms/developer-guide/writing-a-form-storage-adapter.md

 The `service` component property registers your implementation as a `DDMStorageAdapter` service.

-The `property = "ddm.storage.adapter.type=file"` provides an identifier so that your service can be dynamically retrieved from a Service Tracker in the Forms service layer or specifically referenced as a unique `DDMStorageAdapter` implementation:
+The `property = "ddm.storage.adapter.type=file-system"` provides an identifier so that your service can be dynamically retrieved from a Service Tracker in the Forms service layer or specifically referenced as a unique `DDMStorageAdapter` implementation:

 ```java
 @Reference(target = "(ddm.storage.adapter.type=file)")